rithvik-bk/rithvik-bk/README.md

   ---

   Models keep getting smarter.
-The bottleneck isn't intelligence anymore — it's everything *underneath*: memory that survives past a single session, skills agents can share instead of relearning, and trust so they coordinate without a human in the loop.
+The bottleneck isn't intelligence anymore, but it's everything *underneath*: memory that survives past a single session, skills agents can share instead of relearning, and trust so they coordinate without a human in the loop.

   **That layer is what I build.**